jahnvioberoi/Technicalwriting/README.md

-# API documentation
+# Technical writing
-This is a sample API documentation template.
+This repository includes API documentation sample and markdown commands for quick reference